DavidAnson/markdownlint-cli2/README.md

 - If a `jsonc` or `json` file is present, it takes precedence according the rules above.

+## Compatibility

+### `markdownlint-cli`

+- The glob implementation and handling of patterns is different.
+- The treatment of `.markdownlintignore` patterns is different.
+- Configuration files are supported in each directory (vs. one globally).
+- The `INI` config format and `.markdownlintrc` are not supported.

+### `vscode-markdownlint`

+- The treatment of `.markdownlintignore` patterns is different.
+- `.markdownlintrc` is not supported as a configuration file.

 ## History

 - 0.0.2 - Initial release